 The Windsor Castle fire was a devastating fire that broke out at Windsor Castle, the world’s oldest and largest occupied castle, on November 20, 1992.
-The fire started in the Queen Mary’s Private Chapel and quickly spread to the State Apartments, causing extensive damage.
+The fire started in the Queen Victoria’s Private Chapel and quickly spread to the State Apartments, causing extensive damage.
 The fire was finally extinguished after 15 hours, but over 115 rooms had been destroyed.

 I. When and where did the fire occur?

 The Windsor Castle fire occurred on November 20, 1992, at Windsor Castle, Berkshire, England.
-The fire started in the Queen Mary’s Private Chapel, the northeast corner of the Upper Ward of Windsor Castle.
+The fire started in the Queen’s Private Chapel, the northeast corner of the Upper Ward of Windsor Castle.
 The chapel was a small, private chapel that the royal family used for worship.
 The fire started around 11:30 a.m. on November 20, 1992, quickly spreading to the adjacent State Apartments.

 The cause of the Windsor Castle fire in 1992 was a faulty spotlight that ignited a curtain in Queen Victoria’s Private Chapel.
 This is confirmed by the Royal Collection Trust, which manages the castle’s collections and public opening.